Nujanauss/Nujanauss.github.io/alexplatt/03_academia.markdown

 <br>

 During my time at Nottingham, I specialised in stochastic models and optimisation.
-I am particularly interested in Probability Theory, hidden Markov Models, Game Theory, and chaos.
+I am particularly interested in Probability Theory, Hidden Markov Models, Game Theory, and Chaos.
 By studying abroad at [University of Adelaide](https://www.adelaide.edu.au) for one year, I was able to complete extra courses in these fields.